 - Interior ankle padding: Plenty of padding to at least the ankle area is crucial.
 Also, look for moisture-wicking and antimicrobial fabric.
 An ‘Airmesh’ lining is a feature in a lot of boots to aid cooling.
 A replaceable insole is also a nice feature.

 - A stretch gaitor: To seal the boot around your calf and prevent dirt and water entry.
-Most boots also feature a gaitor which seals the closure up to about third buckle level to keep debris and water out.
+Most boots also feature a gaitor which seals the closure up to about the third buckle level to keep debris and water out.

 Which Type of Boot is Best For Me?